-Milwaukee has never lacked Italian restaurants, though for a long while it was difficult to find much diversity represented in the cuisine.
+Milwaukee has never lacked Italian restaurants, though it was difficult to find much diversity represented in the cuisine for many years.
 Things are changing, however, as regional dishes, housemade pasta and fresh seasonal offerings have offered an uplift to the cuisine’s local showing.

 For the purpose of narrowing this list, I’ve left off many of the classic, comforting “red sauce joints,” as well as restaurants where pizza is the primary offering.
 And trust me when I say that was a tough decision.